ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/README.md

 ### RED TEAM vs BLUE TEAM Project:

-For this project, you will work on a Red Team vs. Blue Team scenario in which you will play the role of both <u>**Pentester** and **SOC analyst**</u>.
+For this project, you will work on a Red Team vs. Blue Team scenario in which you will play the role of both <u>Pentester and SOC analyst</u>.

-As the Red Team, you will attack a vulnerable VM within your environment, ultimately gaining root access to the machine.
+As the <u>RED TEAM</u>, you will attack a vulnerable VM within your environment, ultimately gaining root access to the machine.

-As Blue Team, you will use Kibana to review logs taken during the RED TEAM Attack.
+As <u>BLUE TEAM</u>, you will use Kibana to review logs taken during the RED TEAM Attack.
 Last, you will interpret your log data to suggest mitigation measures for each exploit that you've successfully performed.

 ---